Stuff You Should Know

 Stuff You Should Know, often abbreviated as SYSK, is a podcast and video series originally published by HowStuffWorks (and now by iHeartRadio) and hosted by Josh Clark and Charles W. "Chuck" Bryant.
-The podcast, which launched in 2008, educates listeners on a wide variety of topics, often using popular culture as a reference.
+Launched in 2008, the informational podcast covers a wide variety of topics, often using popular culture as a reference.

-From its launch in 2008 through 2025, the podcast consistently appeared in the Top 10 rankings on Apple Podcasts and Spotify, indicating that it's one of the most popular podcasts in the world.
-On October 3, 2018, the podcast started releasing additional short episodes titled Short Stuff, where they cover topics that don't warrant the length of a full episode (e.g. “Killing a Dead Body”).
-A number of other types of media, including a TV show and books, have been spun off by the podcast.
+From its launch in 2008 through 2026, the podcast consistently appeared in the Top 10 rankings on Apple Podcasts and Spotify, indicating that it's one of the most popular podcasts in the world.
+The podcast has been spun off into a variety of other media projects.

-Josh & Chuck

-Stuff You Should Know is hosted by two podcasters who first met while working as senior editors at HowStuffWorks.com, Josh Clark and Charles Wayne "Chuck" Bryant.

-Clark was a host of the show since the beginning, and before Bryant took over the co-hosting duties Clark was joined by several other editors.
-The chemistry between the two was immediately apparent, and Bryant became a permanent co-host.
-Bryant started working at HowStuffWorks about a month after Clark.
-They had desks kitty-corner across from each other and would often pop up to share their research.
-They became good friends within a week.